Arthi-chaud/seminal-haskell/README.md

   -l,--minLevel LEVEL      The minimal level of suggestions to display.
                            Possible values: Wildcard, Removal, Wrapping, Terminal
                            (default: Wrapping)
-  -c,--count               Count the number of calls to the typechecker while finding changes.
+  -c,--count               Count the number of calls to the typechecker
+                           while finding changes.
-  -t,--trace               Trace calls to the typechecker.
+  --trace                  Trace calls to the typechecker.
+  -t,--time                Measure Time it took for Seminal to run.
   -h,--help                Show this help text
 ```